 The museum space is located on the ground floor of the town hall of Ferrette, a building from 1572 listed in the inventory of historical monuments.
 It offers a permanent exhibition which traces in three languages (French, German, English) the history of the city and the county.
 The opportunity to get to know the Habsburgs, the Mazarins and the Grimaldis, who left their mark on local history, through chronological panels and an audiovisual montage around the model of Ferrette.
 A touch screen allows you to view several videos on personalities who have marked Ferrette, such as Léon Lehmann, or to discover some reports on Ferrette.

-These exhibitions were produced by history buffs: Roland Vogel and Jean-Jacques Kielwasser, of Trésors de Ferrette, Paul-Bernard Munch and Philippe Lacourt, vice-presidents of the Société d'Histoire du Sundgau.
+These exhibitions were put on by history enthusiasts: Roland Vogel and Jean-Jacques Kielwasser, from Trésors de Ferrette, Paul-Bernard Munch and Philippe Lacourt, vice-presidents of the Sundgau History Society.
 Béatrice Kielwasser coordinated this exhibition set up by all the members of the association.